 - Use the left lane except to service a zone (This way, you don't block other bus's zones).

 - The bus in the right lane has the right of way (this lets that bus get out of their zone and back in the left lane safely).

 - Don't pass buses that use the same stops as you (that includes trolleys slowing down for special work.
 Don't know what special work is?
 Read The Book!).
 Memorize which routes use which stops; this is easier than it sounds, and you'll find yourself doing it automatically.
 Do they have their four-ways on?
 You're okay to pass.

 Complicating all of this is an abbreviated training program to accelerate hiring, resulting in famously unprepared new operators who don't know about such subtleties.
 You won't believe it, but there are new hires who come in with no knowledge of the above two strategies, though they're both outlined in The Book.

 A new divide is growing between older operators and many of the new hires, who don't know what side wire is or when to use it (whenever you're the lead coach, among other things), aren't familiar with pulling forward for buses behind you, putting the poles up of the dewired bus in front of you or at least blocking traffic for them, who drive too fast through special work and don't know how to skip-stop on Third or elsewhere.

 Senior folks: recognize the steep learning curve and help your fellow colleagues.
 Lead by example.
 Be gentle, and do something besides complain.
 Until Training has the resources, let's do their job the best we can out here.
-For starters, we can each them everything in the above paragraph.
+For starters, we can teach them everything in the above paragraph.